 1. Verify IP Helpers

-IP helpers is used to forward DHCP broadcasts to DHCP servers which are in different network subnets.
+IP helpers is used to forward DHCP broadcasts to DHCP servers that are in different network subnets.
 The DHCP request generated by the client computer is a broadcast that doesn’t travel outside the local subnet or VLAN.
 The IP helpers need to be configured in the Routers so that DHCP broadcasts are forwarded to DHCP / PXE server hosted in different subnets.

 The following details will be required to configure IP helpers in routers.

-• Source VLAN / Subnet which you will use for PXE based OS deployment
+- Source VLAN / Subnet which you will use for PXE-based OS deployment

-• IP Address of PXE Enabled Distribution Point
+- IP Address of PXE-Enabled Distribution Point

-• DHCP Server IP address
+- DHCP Server IP address

 2. Troubleshooting DHCP Discovery